ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 	- RuotH: Expired
 	- RevaD: Expired
 	- Three additional delisted admin keys
-	- There is an admink
+	- There is an admin key that does not fit the usual format created by MoorR.
+	- [ ] Need to find key with archive access?